ylesia-wu/major-outage-prediction/README.md

 - `IND.CUST.PCT`:
   - scaled using StandardScaler.
 Scaling is applied for consistency and to prevent dominance by features with larger values.
   - This feature represents the percentage of industrial customers served in the U.S. state.
-  - We believe the inclusion of `IND.CUST.PCT` would help with prediction because
+  - We believe the inclusion of `IND.CUST.PCT` would help with prediction because if the percentage is high, the industrial energy demand would also be high.
+As a result, power outages might have a major impact.
+- `RES.CUST.PCT`:
-- `RES.CUST.PCT`: scaled using StandardScaler.
+  - scaled using StandardScaler.
 Scaling is applied for consistency and to prevent dominance by features with larger values.
-This feature represents the percentage of residential customers served in the U.S. state.
+  - This feature represents the percentage of residential customers served in the U.S. state.
+  - We believe the inclusion of `RES.CUST.PCT` would help with the prediction because if the percentage is high, the residential energy demand would also be high.
+As a result, power outages might have a major impact.
+- `TIME.OF.DAY`:
-- `TIME.OF.DAY`: binned using KBinsDiscretizer.
-This feature represents the hour of the day when the outage started.
+  - binned using KBinsDiscretizer.
+  - This feature represents the hour of the day when the outage started.
 It is obtained from the `OUTAGE.START` feature.

 ### Model Performance